 To determine our readiness for GDPR, Close.io conducted a risk-based gap analysis of current capabilities and validated the assessment with an independent, third-party, GDPR expert - Ken Baylor.
 Our gap analysis, Cybersecurity Policy, Acceptable Use Policy, and Incident Response Policy are all available upon request.

-It is important to note that GDPR does not have an accredited certification method.
-That means, there is no GDPR-approved way to demonstrate compliance.
+It's important to note: GDPR does not have an accredited certification method, which means there is no GDPR-approved way to demonstrate compliance.
 If you have questions regarding our compliance please reach out to firstname.lastname@example.org and our Chief Cybersecurity Officer (CCO) or independent Data Privacy Officer (DPO) will gladly answer any questions you may have.

 - Close.io has strong data protection controls including encryption of data in transit and at rest, in order to safeguard Data Subject’s data from unintended disclosure or misuse.

 - Close.io follows industry standard best information security practices and rigorously tests its products to proactively remedy bugs and vulnerabilities.

 - Close.io maintains incident response and notification processes which are reviewed and tested annually.